ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

 }
 ```

-On the [Event Sourcing and CQRS Modeling in Context Mapper](/docs/event-sourcing-and-cqrs-modeling/) page we also describe how event sourcing and CQRS based systems can be
-modeled in Context Mapper.
+*Note:* On the [Event Sourcing and CQRS Modeling in Context Mapper](/docs/event-sourcing-and-cqrs-modeling/) page we describe how event sourcing and CQRS based systems can be modeled in Context Mapper.

 ### Commands
-The domain events are often a consequence of a user action or _command_.
+Domain events often result from a user action or _command_ execution.
 Commands in CML can either be modeled as methods in services or as _CommandEvent_'s.
-The following examples
-illustrate how you can model commands in CML:
+The following examples illustrate how you can model commands in CML:

 ```text
 Service CustomerCommandService {